 All staff were able to demonstrate an understanding of data protection and had undergone General Data Protection Regulation (GDPR) training.
 They were able to provide examples of how they protect patient confidentiality, for example taking patients aside or speaking quietly when discussing sensitive information.
-Confidential waste was kept separate from general waste and shredded offsite.
-The annual Data Security and Protection (DSP) toolkit had been completed, and there was a privacy notice on display by the prescription reception counter for people to see.
-There was also an NHS data use notice on display.
-Completed prescriptions awaiting collection were stored below the prescription reception counter where they were not visible to those waiting at the counter.
+Confidential waste was kept separate from general waste and taken away three times a week to be shredded offsite.
+The annual Data Security and Protection (DSP) toolkit had been completed, and there was a privacy notice for people to read when signing up to one of the pharmacy's services.
+Completed prescriptions awaiting collection were stored behind the reception counter.
+Some people's names and addresses could be read by other people waiting at the counter.
+The pharmacy advisor subsequently turned them around so that they were no longer visible to those waiting at the counter.

-There were safeguarding procedures in place and contact details of local referring agencies were in the safeguarding section of the pharmacy duty folder and on a notice in the dispensary for staff to see.
+There were safeguarding procedures in place and contact details of local referring agencies were in the safeguarding section of the pharmacy duty folder.
 All registrants had been trained to level 2 and all other staff members had undergone level 1 Boots e-learning.
 Staff were able to describe some of the signs to look for and knew when to refer to the pharmacist.
 All staff were dementia friends.